quozd/awesome-dotnet/README.md

 * [Jil](https://github.com/kevin-montrose/Jil) - Fast .NET JSON Serializer, built on Sigil (used by StackOverflow)
 * [ProtoBuf](https://github.com/hultqvist/ProtoBuf) - Generate C# code for protocol buffer serialization from a .proto specification.

-## Server

-* [XSP](https://github.com/mono/xsp) - Mono's ASP.NET hosting server.
-This module includes an Apache Module, a FastCGI module that can be hooked to other web servers as well as a standalone server used for testing (similar to Microsoft's Cassini)

 ## State machines

 * [Stateless](https://github.com/nblumhardt/stateless) - Create state machines and lightweight state machine-based workflows directly in .NET code